arjuntherajeev/neo4j_issuu_data_analysis/README.md

 There you go, ladies & gentlemen!

 In this tutorial, we saw an example of performing Data Analysis using Neo4j.
 We examined the [__Issuu Research Dataset__](http://labs.issuu.com/dataset_spec.html) and elaborated on its structure, format and fields.
 Next, we formulated the _model/schema_ of our desired Graph by choosing appropriate Nodes, Relationships and Properties.
+Further, we created Constraints and Indexes in Neo4j to ensure uniqueness and improve the performance of _querying_.
 After this, we discussed how to import the raw `JSON` data set, parse it and populate our Graph by following the previously determined schema.
-Once the data set was correctly imported into Neo4j, we created Indexes to improve the performance of _querying_.
 Lastly, we saw some sample __Cypher__ queries which helped us derive insight from our vast data set!

 ## References <a id="chapter-7"></a>